seung-lab/cloud-files/README.md

 ## API Documentation

 Note that the "Cloud Costs" mentioned below are current as of June 2020 and are subject to change.
 As of this writing, S3 and Google use identical cost structures for these operations.

+`CloudFile` is a more intuitive version of `CloudFiles` designed for managing single files instead of groups of files.
+See examples above.
+There is an analogus method for each `CloudFiles` method (where it makes sense).

 ### Constructor
 ```python